Kaholo/kaholo-plugin-aws-code-build/README.md

 5. Build (Autocomplete) **Required** - The build to stop.

 ## Method: Get Builds
-Get all information on the specified build(s).
+Get all information and details on the specified build(s).
+[Learn More](https://docs.aws.amazon.com/codebuild/latest/userguide/view-build-details.html)

 ## Parameters
 1. Access key (String) **Required if not in settings** - The access key ID of the user to use to authenticate to AWS for this request.